translate/translate/docs/commands/pofilter_tests.rst

 variables
 ---------

-checks whether variables of various forms are consistent between the two strings
+Checks whether variables of various forms are consistent between the two strings

 This checks to make sure that variables that appear in the original also appear in the translation.
 Make sure you use the ``--kde``, ``--openoffice``, etc